-The Hisense R6090G is a decent entry-level TV.
+The Hisense R6090G is an okay entry-level TV.
 It's one of the few options in Hisense's lineup that comes with Roku TV instead of the Android TV found on most of their models.
 The interface is easy-to-use and there are a ton of apps you can download through the app store.
 It has a VA panel with an amazing contrast ratio that helps it display deep blacks when viewed in the dark.
 It lacks many extra features, such as local dimming, but still delivers decent picture quality and upscales lower-resolution content without any issues.
 Unfortunately, it has narrow viewing angles, so it's not suggested for wide seating arrangements as you lose image accuracy when viewing from the sides.
 It doesn't deliver a good HDR experience either due to its low peak brightness and inability to display a wide color gamut.
 Lastly, most casual gamers should enjoy its excellent low input lag and decent response time.

-The Hisense R6090G is a decent overall TV.
+The Hisense R6090G is an okay overall TV.
 It performs best in dark rooms thanks to the VA panel's amazing native contrast ratio.
 Its low input lag and decent response time make it a good choice for gaming.
 Sadly, it has narrow viewing angles, so it's not suggested for watching TV with a large group of friends or family.
 Also, it doesn't provide a satisfactory HDR experience because of its low peak brightness and lack of a wide color gamut.

 The Hisense R6090G is okay for watching movies.
 It has an amazing contrast ratio that helps it display deep blacks, so it's a great choice for watching movies in dark rooms.
 However, it doesn't have a local dimming feature to further improve the black level.
 It also displays 1080p and 4k content perfectly and removes judder from native 24p sources.